 Description of the palace

 Hotel Copernicus at ul.
-Kanonicza 16 is a two-story building with an 7-axial brick façade, on which remains of stonework from the early fourteenth century, stone frames of window openings, fragments of brick walls from the fifteenth century, and attics with ogival blends preserved.
-The building was rebuilt in the Renaissance period and from that time come renaissance windows and a unique portal dated to 1554 year.
-A modern crowning cornice has also been preserved.
+Kanonicza 16, is a two-story building with a 7-axis brick façade, on which the remains of stonework from the beginning of the 1554th century, stone frames of window openings, fragments of brick walls from the XNUMXth century, as well as an attic with ogival blinds have survived.
+The building was rebuilt during the Renaissance period, and the Renaissance windows and a unique portal dating back to XNUMX date from this time.
+The modern crowning cornice has also been preserved.

 The building of today's luxury hotel is double-bay, i.e. the rooms are arranged in two rows, from the front and from the back.
 Behind the building, the outbuildings surrounding the yard are preserved.